dotchev/messaging/kafka/word-count/README.md

 Kafka automatically reassigns partitions across available application instances.
 This provides stream processors with scalability and fault tolerance.

-You can find int eh application log a description of the processing topology.
+You can find in the beginning of the application log a description of the processing topology.
-It looks something like this:
+It looks like this:
 ```
 word-count_1  | Topologies:
 word-count_1  |    Sub-topology: 0